openvinotoolkit/open_model_zoo/demos/gesture_recognition_demo/cpp_gapi/README.md

     -m_a                     Required.
 Path to an .xml file with a trained gesture recognition model.
     -m_d                     Required.
 Path to an .xml file with a trained person detector model.
     -i                       Required.
 Path to a video file or a device node of a webcam.
     -o                       Optional.
 Name of the output file(s) to save.
+Frames of odd width or height can be truncated.
+See https://github.com/opencv/opencv/pull/24086
     -limit                   Optional.
 Number of frames to store in output.
 If -1 is set, all frames are stored.
     -c                       Required.
 Path to a file with gesture classes.
     -s                       Optional.
 Path to a directory with video samples of gestures.